Siem4all/Blood_Managment_System/readme.rst

 1. Download or Clone the project, rename it to blood

-2. if you have downloaded `xampp <https://www.apachefriends.org/download.html>`_ or `wamp <https://sourceforge.net/projects/wampserver/>`_ server unless download either of them
+2. Download and install either `xampp <https://www.apachefriends.org/download.html>`_ or `wamp <https://sourceforge.net/projects/wampserver/>`_ server

-3. Paste it either to your xampp/htdocs or wamp/www folder
+3. Paste the project either to your xampp/htdocs or wamp/www folder

 4. Create Database with the name blood and import the blood.sql to the database you created